lkoelsch/lkoelsch.github.io/_pages/about.md

 Upcoming Talks and Events
 =====
-I will give a seminar talk on March 30th (online) at the math seminar at University College Dublin, and a talk on April 18th at the [Algebraic Coding and Cryptography on the East coast Seminar Series](https://sites.google.com/view/access-seminar).

 I will be at [Canadam 2023 in Winnipeg in June 2023](https://www.canadam.ca/index.html).
 I will give an invited talk in the minisymposium on Design Theory and Coding Theory.